monsoonmaelstrom/book2/book2.md

 “Nothing.”

 “Definitely not nothing.
 Definitely something.
+And you think it’s something I don’t know.
 What?”

 “Ask Davy.
 See what he says,” Giorgi tells me with a finality that lets me know I’m not going to get anything more out of him.